All Souls Saturdays – An Eastern Christian Tradition

 and we share in our relationship as a family of believers, all members of the church, both living and deceased.

 In death, our deceased loved ones are still members of our church family, the community of saints,

 and we continue to pray for them as well as asking for their prayers for us.

 The Second, Third, and Fourth All Souls Saturdays are all during Lent, known in Eastern Churches as the Great Fast.
 We are reminded of our own mortality and our need for repentance.
 We also are encouraged during Lent to perform charitable acts.
-Since praying for the dead is one of the spiritual acts of mercy, we set aside additional time during Lent for this.
+Since praying for the dead is one of the spiritual acts of mercy, it is honorable to set aside additional time for praying for those who have preceded us.